 - Breast cancer.
 Dr. Winham also investigates early prevention and prediction of breast cancer risk.
 With the Mayo Clinic Benign Breast Disease Cohort, she studies tissue biomarkers in benign breast tissue that are associated with future progression to breast cancer.
 Additionally, with the Mayo Mammography Health Study, she investigates imaging measures (such as mammographic density) that are risk factors for breast cancer.

 - Education.
-Dr. Winham is actively involved with Mayo Clinic's Graduate School of Biomedical Sciences and Center for Clinical and Translational Sciences (CCATS), as biostatistics education theme leader and also as a course director.
+Dr. Winham is actively involved with Mayo Clinic's Graduate School of Biomedical Sciences and Center for Clinical and Translational Sciences (CCATS) as quantitative methods concentration leader, biostatistics education theme leader and as a course director.
 She works closely with basic scientists to improve statistical practices and education offerings.
 She is also an engaged mentor to graduate students, postdoctoral fellows and junior faculty.

 Significance to patient care